A guide to Shoreditch, London's coolest neighborhood

 Where to see street art in Shoreditch

-Brick Lane: About five minutes from the center of Shoreditch is Brick Lane, an area known for its Bangladeshi culture, among other things, and packed with thrift shops, coffee shops and restaurants.
-Graffiti and street art line the outside of most buildings, adding color no matter where you walk.
+About 5 minutes from the center of Shoreditch is Brick Lane, an area known for its Bangladeshi curry houses, among other things, and packed with thrift shops, coffee shops and restaurants.
+But it's also worth coming for the graffiti and murals – street art lines the outside of most buildings, adding color no matter where you walk.

-Cowper Street: Right next to Old Street Station lies a colorful mural portraying people and mythical creatures – a collaboration between artists Jim Vision, Si Mitchell and ThisOne.
+There's more wall art around Old Street Station; on Cowper St is a colorful mural portraying people and mythical creatures – a collaboration between artists Jim Vision, Si Mitchell and ThisOne.
+Anywhere We Roam has a fun online street art tour of the area.

-Rivington Street: Take a detour to Rivington Street, where you’ll find politically charged street art.
-Banksy previously painted his mural The Guard Dog on one of the street’s buildings.
+Take a detour to Rivington St, where you’ll find some politically charged street art.
+Banksy previously painted his famous mural The Guard Dog on one of the street’s buildings, and many other street artists put up work in the area.

 A skull-shaped disco ball at Old Street Records in Shoreditch, London